audrey-roe/signtoword/README.md

 Welcome to the Sign Language to Words Converter repository!
 This project aims to provide a solution for converting sign language videos into written words using machine learning techniques.

 ## Overview
 Sign language is a crucial means of communication for individuals with hearing impairments.
 However, it can pose challenges when it comes to understanding and translating the signs into spoken or written language.
-This repository offers a solution by utilizing machine learning algorithms like conputer vision to convert sign language videos into words, enabling better communication and accessibility for everyone.
+This repository offers a solution by utilizing machine learning algorithms to convert sign language videos into words, enabling better communication and accessibility for everyone.

 ## Features
 Video Processing: The project utilizes computer vision techniques to extract relevant features from sign language videos.